interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 ### Motivation

-When two Interledger connectors send ILPv4 packets over HTTP POST, they each need to act as a HTTP server at times.
+When two Interledger connectors send ILPv4 packets over HTTP POST, they each need to act as an HTTP server at times.
 If one of the connectors runs behind a firewall, this may be impossible.
 Therefore, BTP uses WebSockets instead of HTTP.
 With WebSockets, only one of the connectors needs to be publicly addressable.